Zilliqa/staking-contract/contracts/README.md

 (*  SSNAddress        : ByStr20 *)
 (*                      Address of the SSN. *)
 (*  RewardShare       : Uint128 *)
-(*                      This is the integer representation of the reward assigned by the verifier to this SSN based on the total number of tokens staked across all SSNs, the stake at the given SSN and the performance of the given SSN node. *)
+(*                      This is the integer representation of the reward assigned by the verifier to this SSN for this cycle. *)
+                        It's floor(NumberOfDSEpochsInCurrentCycle * 110,000 * VerificationPassed) *)
 ```

 3. DelegCycleInfo Data Type: